pragma-git/pragma-git/README.md

 The aim with Pragma-git is to be

--   ”pragmatic” — the antonym (opposite) to how some perceive ”git”; as being impractical, irrational, or unreasonable to work with.
+-   ”pragmatic” — the antonym (opposite) to impractical, irrational, or unreasonable.

--   just right — making the best features of the great git available with one click
+-   just right — making the best features of the great git easy to use

 -   watching out — guiding you through dangers of losing data